Audiometers

 Screening audiometers

 Screening audiometers designed to perform pure tone audiometry through a basic air conduction test to evaluate hearing.
-As a screening device, they can be used to determine whether hearing loss is present and indicate standard threshold shifts over time.
-These are most often used in school settings, paediatric offices, general medical offices and occupational health.
+As a screening tool, they can help identify hearing loss and show common changes in hearing thresholds over time.
+They are most commonly used in schools, paediatric clinics, general healthcare practices, and occupational health environments.

 Diagnostic audiometers

 Diagnostic audiometers to determine whether hearing loss is present and is conductive or sensorineural in nature.
-Subject testing is achieved through the measurement of air and bone conduction threshold levels, as well as a multitude of speech testing.
+Testing measures air and bone conduction threshold levels.
+As well as a multitude of speech testing.
 This includes speech threshold testing, speech in noise testing and speech recognition testing to name a few.

 Frequently asked questions